moderndatacompany/dataos.info/docs/interfaces/bifrost/index.md

 However, these are not the exclusive tags created during the installation process.

 <aside class="callout">
-🗣 New tag namespaces can be created to mimic the organizational structure for a particular use case.
+🗣 New tag namespaces can be created to mimic the organizational structure for a particular Use-Case.
 </aside>

 #### **How to create a Tag-Namespace?**